jdcloudcom/en/documentation/Marketplace/Marketplace/ISV/ISV-Enter/Management-Practices.md

 1. Pretend to be the customer and make a call to withdraw the complaint;

-2. Make up facts, conceal the truth, hinder the normal investigation of JD Cloud after the customer has complained;
+2. Make up facts, conceal the truth, and hinder the normal investigation of JD Cloud after the customer has complained;

 3. Including but not limited to the behavior listed above.